-What is a Foreign-Trade Zone?
+What is a foreign-trade zone?

 In addition to customs deferrals and exemptions, FTZs can help companies save money in many other ways as well.
 By using FTZs strategically, companies can optimize their supply chains, streamline logistics, gain control over their inventory, minimize regulatory hassles, and take advantage of tax breaks unavailable to companies operating outside of FTZs, among other things.

-FTZs: general purpose vs special purpose
+FTZs: General purpose versus special purpose

-General purpose FTZs are typically large warehouses or industrial parks, and are ideal for companies that need to store finished products, equipment, parts, or other goods.
+These FTZs are typically large warehouses or industrial parks, and are ideal for companies that need to store finished products, equipment, parts, or other goods.
 Space is leased according to a company’s individual storage needs, and can be used continuously or on an as-needed basis.

-What can be done in an FTZ?
+What can be done in a foreign-trade zone?

 In addition to storing and distributing goods in an FTZ, companies can repackage and re-label them as well as mix, test, sample, process, grade, sort, salvage—or even destroy—them.
 Furthermore, goods can be kept in an FTZ indefinitely (unlike a customs bonded warehouse), and once FTZ status has been granted, no additional permissions are needed to engage in most of these activities.
 With special permission from the FTZ Board, you can manufacture, exhibit, assemble and manipulate merchandise inside an FTZ.